MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 17. Because MFA is required for all users except for the M365 pilot project team members (of which, Holly is a member), MFA will not be required.
 Since MFA is not required, the system displays the **Microsoft 365 Home** page.
 Select the **Admin** icon to navigate to the **Microsoft 365 admin center**. <br/>

 	**Important:** You have now verified that the second part of the Conditional Access policy that you created works.
 The policy excludes members of the Microsoft 365 pilot project group from signing-in using MFA.
-Holly is a member of this grou, and she did not have to sign in using MFA.
+Holly is a member of this group, and she did not have to sign in using MFA.

 18. Remain logged into LON-CL1 with the **Microsoft 365 admin center** open in your browser.